open-telemetry/semantic-conventions/docs/messaging/azure-messaging.md

 **[8]:** If delivery count is available and is bigger than 0.

-**[9]:** The value SHOULD be normalized to lowercase.

-**[10]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
-If the HTTP client has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.

-**[11]:** This should be the IP/hostname of the broker (or other network-level peer) this specific message is sent to/received from.
+**[9]:** This should be the IP/hostname of the broker (or other network-level peer) this specific message is sent to/received from.

-**[12]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[10]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
 <!-- endsemconv -->

 ### Service Bus Metrics